miztrz/FeedTheZombies/README.md

  Results logged to /var/lib/gems/2.5.0/extensions/x86_64-linux/2.5.0/unf_ext-0.0.7.6/gem_make.out
 ```

-After a Google search, I found multiple articles advising that installing ruby-dev-all could solve this.
+After a Google search, I found multiple articles advising that installing ruby-dev could solve this.
 I installed it, and it fixed it.
+To do that, run `apt-get install ruby-dev` (might need sudo depending on your permissions).

 If you run into issues, please let me know so I can fix/document them.